martinberlin/udpx/README.md

 #define PIXELPIN 19

+This line will enable RGBW mode sending 4 bytes per pixel.
+Comment to use a RGB stripe in /lib/src/pixels/src/pixels.h

+#define RGBW

+**Note:** Using a RGB / RGBW enforces you to update that line but also the [Neopixel class features](https://github.com/Makuna/NeoPixelBus/wiki/NeoPixelBus-object#neo-features) depending on the addressable leds you use (/lib/src/pixels/src/pixels.cpp)

 ### History

 **2019-06** Started working with Front-end developer [Hendrik Putzek](https://twitter.com/hputzek) to develop a firmware solution to transport a lot of frames per seconds from his Nodejs backend to a Led controller

 **2019-07** Decided to name the Firmware UDPX and make it open-source to let another developers join forces and use it for their own needs

 **2019-08** [Samuel Archibald](https://twitter.com/IoTPanic) Made his first contribution and started a new protocol to get rid of JSON and send this even faster

+**2019-09** Tests and fixes to achiebe a stable RGB, RGBW version

+#### Old command line test

+Use it only to check that compilation went right.
+For real tests please use the examples/test browser POST -> middleware.js -> UDP to ESP32

+Command line test:

+    cat examples/72-pix.json.br |nc -w1 -u ESP32_IP_ADDRESS 1234

+Should turn on some Leds provided netcat is installed on your system.

+    cat examples/72-pix-off.json.br |nc -w1 -u ESP32_IP_ADDRESS 1234

+Should turn off all leds in the 72 addressable led stripe.
+Use the 144-pix version to try this on 144 leds.